Passive/Passive/README.md

 ### Passive

-My name is Passive, I am currently developing a fully fledged CounterStrike: Global Offensive cheat called S(h)ook aka Sook.
+My name is Passive, I am a code hobbyist that likes using programming to their advantage.
-I'm learning as I go along on my journey and am currently taking on C++ for a change.

-## Me

-I live in your crib, and your crib only.
-Pull up and let dat ting spray brudda, no fools in my town.
+I am in no way a professional and you should not consult me first when asking a question, although we can still become the best of friends.